spectrum-health-systems/tingen-projects/README.md

 </div>

-The Tingen Web Service is a custom web service for Netsmart's Avatar™ EHR, which includes various tools and utilities that aren't included in the official release, and provides a solid foundation for building additional functionality quickly and efficiently.
+The <a href="https://github.com/spectrum-health-systems/tingen-web-service"> Tingen Web Service</a> is a custom web service for Netsmart's Avatar™ EHR, which includes various tools and utilities that aren't included in the official release, and provides a solid foundation for building additional functionality quickly and efficiently.

 <br/>
 <br/>